Most of us need help writing a book. That’s because, contrary to what you may have heard, books do not write themselves.

 Although I’ve described the jobs of the line editor and copy editor separately, they are often performed simultaneously by one person.

 You may be able to skip all the others and handle the conceptualizing, structuring, and writing by yourself.
 But you should never overlook the proofreader.
-Not only are you too close to the writing, which makes you unable to see little errors that are present in every manuscript, you probably don’t know all the nitpicking grammar rules that must be carefully adhered to—or, if they are broken as part of your book’s style, are broken deliberately and consistently.
+For one thing, you’re too close to the writing, which makes you unable to see little errors that crop up in every manuscript.
+And you probably don’t know all the nitpicking grammar rules that must be carefully adhered to—or, if they are broken as part of your book’s style, are broken deliberately and consistently.

-The proofreader searches for typos, grammar mistakes, spelling errors, and wrong word choices in the final manuscript, making sure they don’t end up in the finished work.
+The proofreader helps by searching for typos, grammar mistakes, spelling errors, and wrong word choices in the final manuscript, making sure they don’t end up in the finished work.
 The proofreader also looks for uniformity in font, type size, and heading styles, and checks to see that the captions match their diagrams or photographs.

 You might work with a book coach right from the start, developing ideas for your book’s theme, structure, writing style, and so on.
 Or you might wait until you’ve set these issues in stone and are ready to begin writing.